syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 #### Add Resource

-If the dynamic resource is added to an underlying datasource, we need to notify the data source changes.
+When dynamically adding resource to a data source, we must notify the data source.

 {% tabs %}
 {% highlight dart hl_lines="6 7" %}